How much do solar panels cost in Denver, Colorado and what is the payback period?

 Use our solar calculator to determine whether their numbers align with industry standards.
 Read reviews from former clients, and request contact details for personal references.
 When you’re spending thousands of dollars and entrusting your home to a vendor, it’s reasonable to ensure they know what they're doing.

 Absolutely.
-Environment Colorado shows Denver is ranked 10th in the nation for solar power.
+Environment America shows Denver is ranked 10th in the nation for solar power.
 The city is reported to experience 300 days a year when the sun appears, making it exceptionally good for solar energy.
 While this fact is disputed in some quarters, people agree Colorado is one of the sunnier states.
 The support offered by the local government for solar initiatives means authorities actively work to promote and encourage installations.

-Apart from the financial benefits of going solar in Denver Colorado, you can look forward to multiple other advantages.
+Apart from the financial benefits of going solar in Denver, Colorado, you can look forward to multiple other advantages.
 These include:

 Energy independence.
 While the area isn’t known for extreme weather events, cold winters make energy security an important factor.
 This applies especially to households with vulnerable members, such as those who use electrical medical equipment for survival.